nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/inject-html/README.md

 ### Studio Designer

-1. Install `nuxeo-inject-html` as a Resources in Designer
+1. Install `nuxeo-inject-html.html` as a Resources in Designer
 2. Import `nuxeo-inject-html` in your custom bundle.